Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 - Chip Balance

-  - At the top of the game board, the users current chips are displayed which is defaulted to 1000 starting chips when the user intiates game play.
+  - Below the main game area, the users current chips are displayed which is defaulted to 1000 starting chips when the user intiates game play.
 The users chip balance is displayed at all times.
 The chip balance is updated when the user bets or wins a hand.
   - This will allow the user to keep track of how many chips they have in order to decide how much they would like to bet.

 - Betting Functionality

   - Before the user initiates the round with the deal button, there is an input box that will allow them to bet some of their chips on the hand.
 The input is type number and is set to default at 10 and increments / decrements in multiples of 10.
-A user cannot bet more chips that their current chip balance.
+A user cannot bet more chips than their current chip balance.
   - This will allow the user to gamble their chosen amount on each hand before the round is started.

 - Deal